 Rigatoni with Kalamata Olives, Capers, Eggplants & Manouri

-Whether it's Meatless Monday or just a quick healthy pasta dish you want, this easy, tangy rigatoni dish, with Kalamata olives, capers, garlic, and eggplant is great.
-The mild, buttery Greek cheese, tames the robust flavor of the olives and capers.
-To find some of the artisinal Greek products you'll need to make this, visit my online shop here, where you'll discover a host of lovingly curated Greek ingredients.
+Whether it's a meatless option or just a quick healthy pasta dish you want, this easy, tangy rigatoni dish, with Kalamata olives, capers, garlic, and eggplant, is great.
+The mild, buttery Greek cheese, manouri, tames the robust flavor of the olives and capers.
+You can find many of the ingredients in this recipe online in my shop.
+Best of all: You can serve this as a main course or a warm or room temp pasta salad, too!

 - 1 large eggplant trimmed and cut into ¾-inch/ 1.5-cm cubes